Guides

 Greenhouse gas emissions from the same fuel can vary a small amount depending on what equipment (e.g. car, truck, lawnmower, generator) is being used.
 The emission factors for CO2 are not affected, just the emissions factors for Methane (CH4) and nitrous oxide (N2O) which vary according to the combustion efficiencies and different types of emissions-limiting filters and devices that are fitted.
 As CH4 and N2O typically form a tiny proportion of emissions these difference are usually far too small to make a difference in reporting.
 However, Climatiq hosts a wide range of emission factors for different fuel uses where the sources provide these.

 At a high level the split is between stationary and mobile.
 Some sources then provide additional specific uses.
 As for fuel names, different sources use different terms for the same fuel use.
-We have normalised these fuel use terms to make it easier to select the right emission factors.
+We have normalized these fuel use terms to make it easier to select the right emission factors.

 Key examples of fuel_use changes are: